-I was amazed at how legit this tweak on the Spicy Chicken Sandwich is.
+I was amazed at this legit hack on the Spicy Chicken Sandwich.
 Extra pickles give it good texture and tie the whole thing together.
-It’s literally the same price as any other sandwich, since sauce packets and extra pickles are free.
+It’s literally the same price as any other sandwich — about $4.30 — since sauce packets and extra pickles are free.

 - Order a Spicy Chicken Sandwich